 A Guggenheim and Berlin Prize Fellow, a recipient of the Dorothea Lange/Paul Taylor Prize from Duke University’s Center for Documentary Studies, and the Bechtel Prize for Educating the Imagination from Teachers and Writers Collaborative, Mary Cappello is a former Fulbright lecturer at the Gorky Literary Institute (Moscow, Russia) and currently Professor of English and creative writing at the University of Rhode Island.

-Her five books include a memoir, a detour, an anti-chronicle (or “ritual in transfigured time”), a lyric biography, and a meditative fantasia on “mood.”
+Her six books include a memoir; a detour; an anti-chronicle (or “ritual in transfigured time”); a lyric biography; a speculative manifesto; and, a meditative fantasia on “mood.”

 Cappello was trained in SUNY/Buffalo’s poetics program and in its Center for the Psychoanalytic Study of the Arts where she took her Ph.D. in the late 1980s with a specialization in nineteenth-century American literary and cultural studies, and the then-burgeoning field of Medical Humanities.
 In the mid-1990s, she began creating experimental prose pieces, which now might be categorized as creative nonfiction and lyric essay, but that she was composing with an eye toward poly-vocality and unanticipated form.
 “My Mother Writes the Letter that I Dream,” an essay about her mother’s agoraphobia and her use of letter-writing as a way of leaving the house, led to her first book, Night Bloom (Beacon Press).
 A multi-genre work, Night Bloom is a meditation on the twinned legacies of violence and creativity in a working-class Italian American family.
 Following a tradition of queer portraiture (e.g., Gertrude Stein, H.D., David Plante, Hilton Als) and queer theory (especially Michel Foucault and Eve Sedgwick), Cappello published “discursive double portraits” of gay life in the United States in the age of AIDS.
 In response to her nation’s refusal to dwell in discomfort and embrace uncertainty in the aftermath of the events of September 11th, her second book, Awkward: A Detour (Bellevue Literary Press), a Los Angeles Times bestseller, ranges across subjects as diverse as ontological discomfort and situational silence, immigration and stuttering, the life and work of Rainer Werner Fassbinder, Emily Dickinson, and Henry James, tact and its etymological kinship with “touch,” precociousness and developmental imperatives.